Skip to main content

 Inspecting a Pipeline

-Click any pipeline name in the top bar or select a node to drill into a single pipeline.
-Side drawers open for Triggers (left) and Agents (right), showing full configuration details.
-Selecting an agent node reveals its prompt text inline.
+Pick a pipeline from the All Pipelines dropdown in the top bar, or click any node, to drill into a single pipeline.
+The Triggers drawer (left) and Agents drawer (right) toggle from the toolbar and show full configuration details.
+Selecting a node reveals its details inline at the bottom - including the prompt text for an agent node.
 Pipeline Detail The Triggers drawer lists all event types with their configurations (filter patterns, poll intervals, etc.).
-The Agents drawer shows all available agents with status indicators, and clicking one displays the prompt that will be sent when the trigger fires.
-Use the Switch to Agent link at the bottom to jump directly to that agent’s workspace.
+The Agents drawer shows all available agents grouped by project with status indicators.
+Use the Switch to Agent link to jump directly to that agent’s workspace.

 Configuration File

 Cue is configured via a .maestro/cue.yaml file placed inside the .maestro/ directory at your project root.
+Each agent has its own cue.yaml under its own project root - the engine reads only that file (no parent-directory walk, no shared workspace file).
+For pipelines that span agents at different roots, see Multi-root pipelines in the Configuration Reference.
 See the Configuration Reference for the complete YAML schema.

 Event Types

-Cue supports eight event types that trigger subscriptions:
+Cue supports nine event types that trigger subscriptions:

 Event TypeTriggerKey Fields